 To get to the center, travel four miles from the forest entrance on U.S. 276 and then take a left on FR 475 for two miles.
 Admission is free at the center.
 Call (828) 877-4423 for more information or go to www.ncwildlife.org/Learning/Education-Centers/Pisgah.

 At 11 miles from the forest’s entrance is the Cradle of Forestry.
 The Cradle houses a Forest Discovery Center, which includes 15 hands-on activities.
 Also on the grounds are exhibits, including a steam engine.
 DuPont State Recreational Forest and Gorges State Park have many trails perfect for hiking, mountain biking or horse riding, plus trail destinations to many waterfalls and other sites.

 The following are some of the many other options for family friendly fun:

-The Transylvania County Library on South Broad Street in Brevard has several programs throughout the summer (see story and listing in this publication’s calendar), while the Rockin’ Bowl bowling alley (828-884-2695) on U.S. 64 in Brevard and the Co-ed Theatre (828-883-2200) on West Main Street provide other distractions.
-The Co-ed also offers several free children’s movies during the summer.
-For more information, go to www.coedcinema.com.
+The Transylvania County Library on South Broad Street in Brevard has several programs throughout the year while Rockin’ Bowl bowling alley (828-884-2695) on U.S. 64 in Brevard and the Co-ed Theatre (828-883-2200) on West Main Street provide other distractions.

 Another popular past time is gem mining.
-There are several locations in the county to dig deep for treasure (see the story about gem mines).
+There are several locations in the county to dig deep for treasure throughout the county.